Understanding events in the Agent User Interaction Protocol

 event.

-This streaming approach allows frontends to show tool executions in real-time, making the agent’s actions transparent and providing immediate feedback about what tools are being invoked and with what parameters.
+This streaming approach allows frontends to show tool executions in real-time,

 The ToolCallArgs